 Many cancers caused by environmental and occupational exposures can be prevented.
 Primary prevention – prevention of the exposures that cause cancer – is the single most effective means of prevention.
 Prevention of the environmental and occupational exposures that cause cancer must be an integral component of cancer control worldwide.
 The Asturias Declaration WHO 2011.

-Governments and the cancer establishment must acknowledge that their / our current cancer strategies are failing us, they are inadequate, fragmented and outdated.
-Not only do they ignore social, economic and gender inequalities but also the interwoven and intrinsically linked environmental and occupational risk factors for cancer.
+Governments and the cancer establishment must acknowledge that their / our current cancer strategies are failing to stem the incidence of cancer.
+Not only do they ignore the social, economic and gender inequalities but also the interwoven and intrinsically linked environmental and occupational risk factors for cancer.
 By not addressing these confounding risk factors, strategies to tackle cancer seek to place the onus at the feet of the individual cancer patient for their cancer, instead of at the feet of governments and the cancer establishment.
 The focus on the individual fails to account for exposures that are involuntary or beyond the control of the individual such as is the case in working and other environments.

 A lack of political will to address prevention is supported by a lack of acknowledgement by the medical and cancer establishments that cancer can be prevented through reducing exposures to cancer causing chemicals, or that exposure to certain chemicals and substances is even linked to increasing cancer rates.